the-freshlord/CNAMEPublishPlugin/README.md

 </p>

 To learn more about custom domains for GitHub Pages, visit GitHub's [documentation](https://help.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site) related to managing your own custom domain.

+## Contribute

+CNAMEPublishPlugin is developed completely in the open, and your contributions are more than welcome.

+Before getting started, spend some time checking the internal implementation and documentation so you'll be ready to tackle any issues or edge cases that you might encounter.

+This project does not come with GitHub Issues-based support, and users are instead encouraged to become active participants in its continued development — by fixing any bugs that they encounter, or by improving the documentation wherever it’s found to be lacking.

+Thank you and enjoy :100: